BOOK PROJECTS

 Refugee Proximity and Support for Citizenship Exclusion in Africa.

-Map of citizen respondents and refugee sites; and effects of refugee site proximity on support for jus sanguinis vs. jus soli citizenship regimes.
+Map of refugee sites and study countries; nonlinear effects of refugee site proximity on support for descent-based, birthright, and naturalization citizenship access.

 Presented at ISA 2014, APSA 2014, CAPERS Spring 2015 (NYU), WZB Conference on Migration and Diversity 2015, USC Political Science Dept. 2017, Penn State's New Faces in Political Methodology IX.